bachmeb/oracle-admin/docs/database-homepage.md

 ##### Go to the database home page
 * Linux
-  * Click the Application menu (on Gnome) or the K menu (on KDE), then point to Oracle Database 11g Express Edition, and then Get Started.
+  * Click the Application menu (on Gnome) or the K menu (on KDE)
+  * Point to Oracle Database 11g Express Edition
+  * Click Get Started

+##### Login
+* Username: Enter system for the user name
+* Password: Enter the password that was specified when Oracle Database XE was installed